Spin-valley locked excited states spectroscopy in a one-particle bilayer graphene quantum dot: Introduction

-Quantum dots are an essential building block of electrical quantum circuits due to their diverse and versatile nature, positioning them as a primary physical platform for hosting qubits.
-Currently, semiconductor qubits rely on charge or spin for encoding quantum information~\cite{chatterjee2021SemiconductorQubits,burkard2023SemiconductorSpin}.
-The valley degree of freedom, which stems from the crystal lattice symmetry, stands as a possible alternative.
-In Bernal-stacked bilayer graphene (BLG), both spin and valley are robust quantum numbers.
-In view of the recently measured strong valley blockade~\cite{tong2022PauliBlockade} leading to long relaxation times of a valley excited state~\cite{garreis2023LonglivedValley} in a BLG double quantum dot, the valley degree of freedom emerges as a promising platform for quantum computing applications.
-In a single BLG quantum dot populated with a single charge carrier, the spin--orbit interaction lifts the four-fold degeneracy and leads to two Kramers pairs that consist (by construction) of states with both opposite valley and spin~\cite{banszerus2021SpinvalleyCoupling,kurzmann2021KondoEffect,knothe2022TunnelingTheory}.
-Breaking time-reversal symmetry by means of a perpendicular magnetic field lifts the remaining two-fold degeneracies of each pair, establishing a single-carrier BLG quantum dot as an ideal platform for implementing the valley-counterpart of the emblematic Loss-DiVincenzo spin-qubit~\cite{loss1998QuantumComputation}.
-In spite of the fast and recent developments in understanding the BLG quantum dot single- and multiple-particle spectra~\cite{knothe2022TunnelingTheory,tong2023PauliBlockade,moller2023UnderstandingFourfold}, those spectra have not been measured at zero and low magnetic field $B_\perp\lesssim \SI{100}{mT}$, in the range where the first excited state crossing occurs.
-In particular, the magnitude of the spin--orbit splitting $\Delta_\mathrm{SO}\approx 40-\SI{80}{\micro eV}$ was never directly measured but rather extrapolated from finite-field data~\cite{banszerus2020ObservationSpinOrbit,banszerus2021SpinvalleyCoupling,kurzmann2021KondoEffect}.
-In addition, the relatively small value of $\Delta_\mathrm{SO}$, together with the large valley-Landé factor $18<g_\mathrm{v}<90$~\cite{eich2018SpinValley,kurzmann2019ExcitedStates,tong2021TunableValley,moller2023UnderstandingFourfold}, requires a fine energy resolution to resolve each excited state of the spectrum at low fields, making the spectrum challenging to measure.
-This work presents a direct measurement of the spin--orbit splitting in a BLG quantum dot, as well as the single charge carrier low-magnetic field spectrum.
-We hereby experimentally establish the---so far simply assumed---single-charge carrier spectrum picture at zero and low magnetic fields and determine a new upper bound on the inter-valley mixing energy scale, equivalent to our energy resolution of $\SI{4}{\micro eV}$, a five-fold improvement on the previously standing upper bound~\cite{banszerus2021SpinvalleyCoupling}.
+In BLG quantum dots, the N-particle ground state spectrum was extensively studied~\cite{eich2018SpinValley,kurzmann2019ExcitedStates,tong2021TunableValley,garreis2021ShellFilling,moller2023UnderstandingFourfold}.
+However, the existing data on the excited states spectrum of a single-particle quantum dot is more scarce despite several attempts using different measurement approaches~\cite{kurzmann2019ExcitedStates,banszerus2021PulsedgateSpectroscopy,banszerus2021SpinvalleyCoupling,garreis2022CountingStatistics}.
+In particular, the excited states spectrum of a single-particle quantum dot was never measured at low perpendicular magnetic fields ($B_\perp \lesssim \SI{100}{mT}$), where the first crossing of excited states occurs\cite{knothe2020QuartetStates,knothe2022TunnelingTheory}.
+In addition, only the spin- (and no valley-) excited state relaxation time was measured~\cite{banszerus2021PulsedgateSpectroscopy,banszerus2022SpinRelaxation,gachter2022SingleShotSpin}, due to insufficient energy resolution~\cite{banszerus2021PulsedgateSpectroscopy,banszerus2022SpinRelaxation} or too high tunnel rates~\cite{gachter2022SingleShotSpin,garreis2022CountingStatistics} in the appropriate magnetic field range.
+Here, we overcome both of these shortcomings and experimentally establish the---so far simply assumed---single-charge carrier spectrum picture at zero and low magnetic fields.
+In addition, we determine a new upper bound on the inter-valley mixing energy scale, equivalent to our energy resolution of $\SI{4}{\micro eV}$, a five-fold improvement on the previously reported upper bound~\cite{banszerus2021SpinvalleyCoupling}.
 Moreover, the tunnel rates into and out of the quantum dot were tuned down to unprecedentedly low values of \SI{12.2}{Hz} at $B=\SI{0}{T}$.
-We overcame the previous requirement of a finite perpendicular magnetic field to reach sub-kHz tunnel rates~\cite{gachter2022SingleShotSpin,garreis2023CountingStatistics,garreis2023LonglivedValley}, likely thanks to a relatively large displacement field ($D/\epsilon_0\approx\SI{0.9}{V/nm}$, where $\epsilon_0$ is the vacuum permittivity), which opens a bandgap larger than the disorder potential.
-Finally, the time-resolved charge detection scheme used here for the spectroscopy, in combination with our low effective electron temperature ($\SI{46}{mK}$), opens the door to measuring the relaxation time of the different excited states of the first charge carrier spectrum via Elzerman-readout~\cite{elzerman2004SingleshotReadout} even at low magnetic fields.
+We overcame the previous requirement of a finite perpendicular magnetic field to reach sub-kHz tunnel rates~\cite{gachter2022SingleShotSpin,garreis2023CountingStatistics,garreis2024LonglivedValley}, likely thanks to a relatively large displacement field ($D/\epsilon_0\approx\SI{0.9}{V/nm}$, where $\epsilon_0$ is the vacuum permittivity), which opens a bandgap larger than the disorder potential.
+Finally, the time-resolved charge detection scheme used here for the spectroscopy, in combination with our low effective electron temperature ($\SI{46}{mK}$), opens the door to measuring the relaxation time of the different excited states of the first charge carrier spectrum via single-shot readout~\cite{elzerman2004SingleshotReadout} even at low magnetic fields.